sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 Howdy heyHowdy hey
 ```

-Printing variables to stdout is many times accompanied by a combination of strings and variables.
+Printing variables to `stdout` is often accompanied by a combination of strings and variables.
 Scala provides a handy mechanism called string interpolation, which allows us to mix both types, similar to what f-strings in Python would do:

 ##### **Code**
 ```Scala